guidefari/redux-ecommerce/README.md

 # Todo
 - ✅fetch data from frontend and put in a basic UI list.
 - ✅Might switch to tailwind, haven't used MUI in years💀
+- ✅ cart should probably be in local storage. pass in the entire object as action, plus quantity
+- ✅ likely a good time for some unit tests. add to cart, remove from cart
 - [ ] [Async error handling, macro level](https://redux-toolkit.js.org/rtk-query/usage/error-handling#handling-errors-at-a-macro-level)
-- [ ] cart should probably be in local storage. pass in the entire object as action, plus quantity
-- [ ] likely a good time for some unit tests. add to cart, remove from cart
 - [ ] When you click on a category on home screen, you get taken to view products with a pre-selected filter
   - Also keep this state in the url
 - [ ] Product details modal
   - Try url state for this one too
+- [ ] UX: Bandcamp inspired checkout modal?

-## endpoints
+## BE endpoints
   - ✅List All Products: GET
     - filter - can be handled on frontend?
     - sort - can be handled on frontend?